CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/architecture.md

 ## Recommended Architecture

+{{% alert title="Note" %}}
+For production systems it is recommended to {{< ahref "Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.InstallOnNewHardware" "install on new hardware" >}}.
+However, if additional hardware is not available, you can {{< ahref "Cortex.GettingStarted.OnPremise.AddObservabilityToInnovation.Grafana.InstallOnExistingHardware" "install on existing hardware" >}}.
+{{% /alert %}}

 The following architecture requires 1 + 1..n servers:

 * 1 x Web Application Server which contains Grafana, Grafana Loki and Microsoft IIS.